Explore Tutorials, Censuses, Military, and More

 First of all, where are these records?

 Where they are not: today’s French departments.
-You can only find them at the Mémoire Des Hommes, a French government military website.
-These records are now digitized and online.
-Thanks to all who completed this massive project.
+You can only find them at the Mémoire Des Hommes1, a French government military repository.
+These records are being digitized and uploaded online.
+Thanks to all who contributed to this massive project.
 Community effort of volunteers have indexed and continue their labor of love of indexing those records.
 You really have to love indexing, and a desire and dedication to help others by making all these documents easily available.
 Thanks to all who have and continue to index these records.
 Your work is very much appreciated.

 With that said, indexed enlistments are not complete.
 A lot of work has been done, but a lot work is before the indexers.

-What you’ll find, upon landing on the repository Memoire des Hommes webpage, is a browsable catalog of their early Collections of digitized military enlistments; the Armies; the break down of those Armies (infantry, calvarie, hussards ect) and their units.
-You find records of the pre-Revolution era ‘Registres matricules de l’Ancien Régime 1682-1793′ ; French Revolution era enlistments (Volume 1 , Volume 2) and Napoleonic era enlistments (Volume 1, Volume 2
+What you’ll find, upon landing on the repository Memoire des Hommes webpage2, is a browsable catalog of their early Collections of digitized military enlistments; the Armies; the break down of those Armies (infantry, calvarie, hussards ect) and their units.
+You find records of the pre-Revolution era ‘Registres matricules de l’Ancien Régime1682-1793′ ; French Revolution era enlistments (Volume 1 , Volume 23) and Napoleonic era enlistments (Volume 1, Volume 2)4

 The initial information is located on a drop-down menu on the right side of the page.
 From there is an overwhelming lists of regiments of Infantries, cavaleries, of hussards, dragons, chaussiers, royal guards and seemingly endless host of other military groups.
 Use my navigational tutorials to understand and find your way through the maze.